strongdm/comply/example/policies/conduct.md

   a. *Corruption*

       i.
 Employees are discouraged from accepting gifts from clients or partners.
-Briberies are prohibited for the benefit of any external or internal party.
+Bribery is prohibited for the benefit of any external or internal party.

   a. *Job duties and authority*